synapticsim/behave/README.md

 1. XML is a terrible language to write 'code' in.
 2. RPN is a relic from the early 2000s, and is extremely difficult to understand due to its stack-based nature.
 3. The error reporting in the XML compiler is terrible.
 No really.
 If an error is in an included file, good luck figuring out which one.
 Oh? you wanted a line number?
-LOL NO.
+Figure it out yourself.

 ## Getting Started